Rizeczek/english-for-designers/11-storytelling/index.md

 In this presentation, I would like to enlighten you about the topic of blue light and its effects on human beings and potential aftermaths if you don’t have proper blue light hygiene.

+If you want to see my in-class presentation visit this link: https://www.figma.com/file/moCjprfUyLJO7C4SI9QIpY/Storytelling?type=design&node-id=0-1

 # Prehistoric John

 To demonstrate this correctly, please, meet John.